lejulie/beauty_explorer/README.md

 ## About Me

 My name is Julie Levine.
-I’m a graduate from the School of Engineering and Applied Science at the University of Pennsylvania.
-In a past life, I was a marketer and product manager for tech startups [Fatual](https://www.factual.com/) and [Datadog](https://www.datadoghq.com/).
-Presently, I’m a Data Science Fellow at [NYC Data Science Academy](https://nycdatascience.com/).
-Check out more of my projects on the NYC Data Science Academy [blog](https://nycdatascience.com/blog/author/lejulie/).
+I'm a data scientist, most recently at Venmo.
+I graduated from the School of Engineering and Applied Science at the University of Pennsylvania.
+In a past life, I was a marketer and product manager for tech startups Datadog and Fatual.
+I was also a Data Science Fellow at NYC Data Science Academy.
 Learn more about me on [LinkedIn](https://www.linkedin.com/in/lejulieb/).